rbshah29/notekeep/README.md

 # Notepad Application

 This is a simple Notepad application built with Vue.js and Node.js, using MongoDB as the database.
 The application supports creating, reading, and deleting notes, with dark mode support.
+It also includes proper authentication with login ID.

 ## Features